 To be awarded the degree of Master of Business Administration through the two-year MBA program, the student must satisfactorily complete the first-term core classes and at least 144 units of G- or H-level elective subjects, of which 42 units must be H-level.
 One of these elective classes must be from a list of approved leadership courses.
 The student must also complete the Sloan Innovation Period (SIP) requirement.
 A B (4.0/5.0) grade point average is required at the time of graduation.
 The candidate must also have been in residence for four consecutive regular academic terms.

-To be awarded the MBA degree through the Sloan Fellows Program in Innovation and Global Leadership, the student must satisfactorily complete a program of study that includes a slate of core subjects, plus at least 48 units of G- or H-level subjects (of which 42 units must be H-level).
+To be awarded the MBA degree through the one-year Sloan Fellows Program in Innovation and Global Leadership, the student must satisfactorily complete a program of study that includes a slate of core subjects, plus at least 48 units of G- or H-level subjects (of which 42 units must be H-level).
 A B (4.0/5.0) grade point average is required at the time of graduation.

 To be awarded the degree of Master in City Planning, the student must satisfactorily complete a minimum of 126 units, of which at least 42 units must be H-level subjects.
 The student must also complete a thesis acceptable to the Department of Urban Studies and Planning, and have been in residence for a minimum of two regular academic terms.